-We have evaluated events and transactions occurring subsequent to the consolidated balance sheet date of December 31, 2012 for items that could potentially be recognized or disclosed in these financial statements.
-We did not identify any items which would require disclosure in or adjustment to the financial statements, except as disclosed in Note 17 of these consolidated financial statements.
+We have evaluated events and transactions occurring subsequent to the consolidated balance sheet date of December 31, 2013 for items that could potentially be recognized or disclosed in these financial statements.
+For additional information regarding subsequent events, see Note 18 to the consolidated financial statements.